Murray Law welcomes the opportunity to provide experienced counsel and representation to persons subjected to age discrimination.

-Federal and Colorado law prohibit age discrimination in employment.
+Federal and Colorado law prohibits age discrimination in employment.

-The Age Discrimination in Employment Act [ADEA], a federal law, prohibits age discrimination in employment.
-The ADEA covers employers with 20 or more employees.
+The Age Discrimination in Employment Act is a federal law prohibiting age discrimination in employment.

-An employer may not subject an employee to a hostile work environment because of the person’s age.Administrative Proceedings
+An employer may not subject an employee to harassment or a hostile work environment because of the person’s age.Conclusion

-Murray Law welcomes the opportunity to provide provides counsel and representation counsel to any person who believes that he or she has been deprived of the vital legal right to be free from age discrimination in employment.
-Please contact Steven Murray at 720-600-6642
+Murray Law welcomes the opportunity to provide counsel and representation to any person denied the right to be free from age discrimination in employment.
+Please contact Steven Murray at 720-600-6642.